XanaduAI/strawberryfields/doc/introduction/starship.rst

 .. code-block:: text

     $ starship --reconfigure
-    Please enter the hostname of the server to connect to: [localhost] platform.strawberryfields.ai Please enter the authentication token to use when connecting: [] ElUFm3O6m6q1DXPmpi5g4hWEhYHXFxBc Would you like to save these settings to a local cofiguration file in the current directory?
+    Please enter the hostname of the server to connect to: [localhost] platform.xanadu.ai Please enter the authentication token to use when connecting: [] ElUFm3O6m6q1DXPmpi5g4hWEhYHXFxBc Would you like to save these settings to a local cofiguration file in the current directory?
 [Y/n] y Writing configuration file to current working directory...